Stratia/Zoom-Automated-Login/README.md

 ## **How To Use**
 • Run setup.py to automatically to install the required modules and to create CSV.
-Alternatively you can manually install is using requirements.txt
+Alternatively you can manually install modules using requirements.txt

   • Enter values into csv file, be absolutely sure to enter data into Time/End Time rows as formatted:
  05:30, 08:10 or 10:00, 12:12